-Existing LOCSD staff would perform annual inspections and start up and closure activities (opening and closing of the valves) of the intertie and daily inspections of the potential booster pump station when the intertie is in operation.
+Existing LOCSD staff would perform annual inspections of the intertie and daily inspections of the potential booster pump station when the intertie is in operation.
 Infrequent maintenance activities would be expected to occur once a year or less.
+The County FCWCD would perform start up and closure activities (opening and closing of the valves).